'It was hell:' Ketamine shot sends Minneapolis man into intensive care, renews calls for investigation

 For the second time in two years, Hennepin Healthcare and the Minneapolis Police Department are facing public backlash for the use of ketamine, this time over allegations that paramedics sent a man to intensive care for two days after needlessly injecting him with the powerful sedative.

-“This happened because Max is a 6’ 5” Black man,” Wulfing wrote.
+“This happened because Max is a 6’ 5” Black man,” wrote Wulfing, a therapist in Prior Lake.
 “My whiteness was not enough to save him from the Hennepin Healthcare EMS and MPD’s egregious racism and life-threatening decisions.”

 Over the weekend, Rep. Mohamud Noor, DFL-Minneapolis, called for an investigation into the “disturbing” encounter.